Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

 \subsection{Main Results}

-\textbf{Role Bias in Pretrained T2I Models.} Table~\ref{tab:comparison} shows that all pre-trained T2I models exhibit strong role directional bias when generating rare action-based compositions.
+\textbf{Pre-trained T2I models exhibit strong directional role bias}.
+Table~\ref{tab:role_bias_t2i} shows that all pre-trained T2I models exhibit strong role directional bias when generating rare action-based compositions.
 We measure this bias using $\beta = \text{Unmatch} - \text{Match}$: a higher $\beta$ indicates the model aligns more with the \emph{reversed} prompt than the intended prompt.
 Across all models and evaluation dimensions, rare compositions consistently yield positive $\beta$, confirming a \textbf{strong preference for the frequent counterpart} (i.e., role collapse).
 For instance, when prompted with a ``mouse chasing cat,'' models often depict ``cat chasing mouse''.

 This bias is especially strong in spatial positioning, but extends across all categories.
 Frequent compositions, in contrast, yield strongly negative $\beta$, indicating correct role alignment.
 The gap between rare and frequent is often over 40 points in VQAScore $\beta$, highlighting the severity of this collapse.
-Notably, larger models (e.g., DALL·E 3, AuraFlow2) outperform smaller ones on frequent prompts, but show similar or even worse bias ($\beta$) on rare ones.
-These results confirm that even advanced T2I models default to learned priors rather than following prompt semantics in rare cases, not due to model capacity, but due to \textbf{training-set dominance of frequent patterns}.
+Notably, larger models (e.g., DALL-E 3, AuraFlow2) outperform smaller ones on frequent prompts, but show similar or even worse bias ($\beta$) on rare ones.
+These results confirm that \textbf{even advanced T2I models default to learned priors} rather than following prompt semantics in rare cases, not due to model capacity, but due to \textbf{training-set dominance of frequent patterns}.
 Interestingly, the gap in Match scores between large and small models is much greater on rare prompts than on frequent ones, suggesting that \textbf{smaller models make broader generation errors} (e.g., object count, realism), while larger models still generate coherent scenes, yet with incorrect (reversed) roles.